-- d.
-In the event the union is unable to provide the contractor with a reasonable flow of referrals within the time limit set forth in the collective bargaining agreement, the contractor will, through independent recruitment efforts, fill the employment vacancies without regard to race, color, religion, sex, national origin, age or disability; making full efforts to obtain qualified and/or qualifiable minorities and women.
+d.
+In the event the union is unable to provide the contractor with a reasonable flow of referrals within the time limit set forth in the collective bargaining agreement, the contractor will, through independent recruitment efforts, fill the employment vacancies without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, or disability; making full efforts to obtain qualified and/or qualifiable minorities and women.
 The failure of a union to provide sufficient referrals (even though it is obligated to provide exclusive referrals under the terms of a collective bargaining agreement) does not relieve the contractor from the requirements of this paragraph.
-In the event the union referral practice prevents the contractor from meeting the obligations pursuant to Executive Order 11246, as amended, and these special provisions, such contractor shall immediately notify the contracting agency. - 8.
-Reasonable Accommodation for Applicants / Employees with Disabilities: The contractor must be familiar with the requirements for and comply with the Americans with Disabilities Act and all rules and regulations established there under.
-Employers must provide reasonable accommodation in all employment activities unless to do so would cause an undue hardship. - 9.
-Selection of Subcontractors, Procurement of Materials and Leasing of Equipment: The contractor shall not discriminate on the grounds of race, color, religion, sex, national origin, age or disability in the selection and retention of subcontractors, including procurement of materials and leases of equipment.
-The contractor shall take all necessary and reasonable steps to ensure nondiscrimination in the administration of this contract. - a.
-The contractor shall notify all potential subcontractors and suppliers and lessors of their EEO obligations under this contract. - b.
+In the event the union referral practice prevents the contractor from meeting the obligations pursuant to Executive Order 11246, as amended, and these special provisions, such contractor shall immediately notify the contracting agency.

+8. Reasonable Accommodation for Applicants /

+Employees with Disabilities: The contractor must be familiar with the requirements for and comply with the Americans with Disabilities Act and all rules and regulations established thereunder.
+Employers must provide reasonable accommodation in all employment activities unless to do so would cause an undue hardship.

+9. Selection of Subcontractors, Procurement of Materials and Leasing of Equipment: The contractor shall not discriminate on the grounds of race, color, religion, sex, sexual orientation, gender identity, national origin, age, or disability in the selection and retention of subcontractors, including procurement of materials and leases of equipment.
+The contractor shall take all necessary and reasonable steps to ensure nondiscrimination in the administration of this contract.

+a.
+The contractor shall notify all potential subcontractors, suppliers, and lessors of their EEO obligations under this contract.

+b.
 The contractor will use good faith efforts to ensure subcontractor compliance with their EEO obligations.

-10. Assurance Required by 49 CFR 26.13(b):
+10. Assurances Required:

-- a.
-The requirements of 49 CFR Part 26 and the State DOT's U.S. DOT-approved DBE program are incorporated by reference. - b.
-The contractor or subcontractor shall not discriminate on the basis of race, color, national origin, or sex in the performance of this contract.
-The contractor shall carry out applicable requirements of 49 CFR Part 26 in the award and administration of DOT-assisted contracts.
-Failure by the contractor to carry out these requirements is a material breach of this contract, which may result in the termination of this contract or such other remedy as the contracting agency deems appropriate. - 11.
-Records and Reports: The contractor shall keep such records as necessary to document compliance with the EEO requirements.
-Such records shall be retained for a period of three years following the date of the final payment to the contractor for all contract work and shall be available at reasonable times and places for inspection by authorized representatives of the contracting agency and the FHWA. - a.
-The records kept by the contractor shall document the following: - (1) The number and work hours of minority and nonminority group members and women employed in each work classification on the project; - (2) The progress and efforts being made in cooperation with unions, when applicable, to increase employment opportunities for minorities and women; and - (3) The progress and efforts being made in locating, hiring, training, qualifying, and upgrading minorities and women; - b.
-The contractors and subcontractors will submit an annual report to the contracting agency each July for the duration of the project, indicating the number of minority, women, and non-minority group employees currently engaged in each work classification required by the contract work.
-This information is to be reported on Form FHWA-1391.
+a.
+The requirements of 49 CFR Part 26 and the State DOT's FHWA-approved Disadvantaged Business Enterprise (DBE) program are incorporated by reference.

+b.
+The contractor, subrecipient or subcontractor shall not discriminate on the basis of race, color, national origin, or sex in the performance of this contract.
+The contractor shall carry out applicable requirements of 49 CFR part 26 in the award and administration of DOT-assisted contracts.
+Failure by the contractor to carry out these requirements is a material breach of this contract, which may result in the termination of this contract or such other remedy as the recipient deems appropriate, which may include, but is not limited to:

+(1) Withholding monthly progress payments;

+- (2) Assessing sanctions; - (3) Liquidated damages; and/or

+(4) Disqualifying the contractor from future bidding as non-responsible.

+c.
+The Title VI and nondiscrimination provisions of U.S. DOT Order 1050.2A at Appendixes A and E are incorporated by reference.
+49 CFR Part 21.

+11. Records and Reports: The contractor shall keep such records as necessary to document compliance with the EEO requirements.
+Such records shall be retained for a period of three years following the date of the final payment to the contractor for all contract work and shall be available at reasonable times and places for inspection by authorized representatives of the contracting agency and the FHWA.

+a.
+The records kept by the contractor shall document the following:

+(1) The number and work hours of minority and nonminority group members and women employed in each work classification on the project;